The Synoptic Problem & the Collapse of Consensus

 In 1924, Dr. Burnett Hillman Streeter, an Anglican theologian, refined the Two Document hypothesis into the Four Document hypothesis.
 The Four Document hypothesis or Four Source hypothesis posits that there were at least four sources to the Gospel according to Matthew and the Gospel according to Luke; namely the Gospel according to Mark, and three lost sources: Q, M-Source, and L source.

 According to Dr. Streeter, the non-Marcan matter in the Gospel according to Luke has to be distinguished into at least two sources, Q and L. In a similar fashion, he argued that the Gospel according to Matthew used a peculiar source, which he styled M, as well as Q. The author of the Gospel according to Luke did not know M-Source, and the author of the Gospel according to Matthew did not know L-Source.
 The hypothetical M-Source has a Judaistic character, such as the previously proposed Gospel of the Hebrews.
 This suggests a Jerusalem origin.
-For L-Source, Dr. Streeter proposed a new category of documents which he assigned to Caesarea.
+For L-Source, Dr. Streeter proposed a new category of documents, which he assigned to Caesarea.
 And for the original Q, he connected it with Antioch.
 He theorised that the document Q was an Antiochene translation of a document originally composed in Aramaic, possibly by Matthew for Galilean Christians.
 And the Gospel according to Luke was developed in two phases.

 According to this view, the first gospel is a combination of the traditions of Jerusalem, Antioch, and Rome; the third gospel that of Caesarea, Antioch, and Rome.
-That the Antiochene and Roman sources were reproduced by both Evangelists, Matthew and Luke was due to the importance of those Churches.
+That the Antiochene and Roman sources were reproduced by both Evangelists, Matthew and Luke, was due to the importance of those Churches.
 Dr. Streeter thought there is no evidence that the other sources are less authentic.

 Dr. Streeter further hypothesised a proto-Luke document, an early version of the Gospel according to Luke that did not incorporate material from the Gospel according to Mark or the birth narrative.
 According to this hypothesis, the Evangelist added material from the Gospel according to Mark and the birth narratives at a later date.
 However, the Gospel according to Luke has no underlying passion tradition separate from the Gospel according to Mark.
 Also, Luke’s travel account is thought to be based on the Gospel according to Mark.
 A contemporary version of the four-source theory omits proto-Luke.
 It is a theory with little to back it up in terms of discovered documentation.